Image credit: Roberto Serratore, licensed under CC BY-SA 4.0

 That was not the last stop, he also competed in marathons, triathlons, he kept showing the world what real strength is.

-By late 2021, after 18 months of medical care and rehab, Zanardi was able to return home to his family, finally.
+By late 2021, after many months of rehabilitation, he was able to return home to his family.
+He continued to make steady progress, engaging with loved ones and participating in therapy.

-Even now, he’s continuing his rehabilitation,quietly, out of the spotlight, with the same grit that carried him through every chapter of his life.
+Even now, he continues his rehabilitation quietly, demonstrating the same focus and perseverance that marked every chapter of his life.

 More than a champion